New harder-hitting dog fouling rules have come into force in Rhondda Cynon Taf, in order to tackle the County Borough’s irresponsible dog owners.

 Dog fouling is consistently one of the biggest issues raised to the Council by residents – and a consultation earlier this year saw a unanimous verdict in favour of action.
 Supported by its Sort **IT Out! campaign, the Council has introduced new dog fouling rules to help keep the County Borough clean.

 Sort **IT Out! gives a clear message to irresponsible dog owners – the Council takes dog fouling issues very seriously, and is putting more resources into catching the culprits.

-The campaign is being backed by Collin Smith who, at the age of 15 in 1979, suffered a compound leg fracture playing rugby in the Rhondda.
-The promising Wales under-15s player caught an infection from dog faeces on the playing field, causing his leg to be amputated below his knee.
+The campaign is being backed by resident Collin Smith, who, at the age of 15 in 1979, suffered a compound leg fracture playing rugby in the Rhondda.
+The promising Wales under-15s player caught an infection from dog faeces on the playing field, causing his leg to be amputated at his knee.

 Around 114 tonnes of dog mess is collected from the streets and bins of Rhondda Cynon Taf every year, while 1,000 bins for dog mess are located across the County Borough.
 Every year an additional 150 bins are installed in known hotspots across the County Borough.